nicoduj/homebridge-harmony/readme.md

 First try to a homebridge plugin for harmony using websockets.

-!!!!!!!
-Work In Progress
+## Work In Progress

 Known issues :
-*If you change activities too quickly, some unexpected behavior might occur (not checking the progress of activity launching currently)
+* If you change activities too quickly, some unexpected behavior might occur (not checking the progress of activity launching currently)
-*Support Only one hub.
+* Support Only one hub.
 If you have multiple one, try deifning multiple platforms in your config (not tested since I have only one hub)
-*Still verbose on logs , for debugging purpose
+* Still verbose on logs , for debugging purpose
-*No dynamic discovery of the hub
+* No dynamic discovery of the hub

-!!!!!!!

 `npm install -g homebridge-harmony`